rsta2/minisynth/README.md

 * HDMI display (1920x1080 pixels max.)
 * USB MIDI keyboard controller, USB PC keyboard or device with serial MIDI interface (at GPIO15, requires external circuit)
 * Standard USB mouse (if touch screen is not used)
-* Headphones or amplifier (on the 3.5mm jack or via external I2S interface)
+* Headphones or amplifier (on the 3.5mm jack or via external I2S interface or USB sound card)

 MiniSynth Pi starts in about four seconds.
 It is controlled using the following GUI (*MAIN* tab):